 REGARDLESS OF THEIR SECTOR, SIZE AND LOCATION

-The main features of Get It Fair scheme are:
+The main features of Get It Fair Programme are:

 - Voluntary: to create a stimulus to voluntary application

-- Factory focused: to create link between the production unit and the certificate
+- Factory focused: to create link between the unit and the certificate

-- Reference to international standards: OCED Guidelines and ISO 26000
+- Reference to international standards: OCED Guidelines for Responsible Business Conduct & ISO 26000

 - Holistic view: to take into account all the Social Responsibility aspects

-- Risk oriented: to evaluate the exposure of a factory to adverse impacts
+- Risk oriented: to evaluate the exposure of a organization to adverse impacts

 - Scoring metric: to facilitate improvement and benchmarking